Sebastianhju/Runeterra-5e/Items/Very Rares.md

 - Morningstar
 - Attunement

-**Charges**: This item has 4 charges and regains all charges when you finish a long rest.

-**Haste:** Whenever you must spend charges of any other item or rune, you can spend charges from this item instead.

 **Thirsting Slash**: Once a turn when you take the attack action, you can replace one of your attacks with a thirsting slash, swinging the Goredrinker around you.
 All creatures within reach of you must succeed a dexterity saving throw, DC equals to 10 + twice your proficiency bonus or takes 2d6 bludgeonig damage.